 New Whittington Community Primary School is a mainstream school which has a Hearing Impaired Facility that has been in existence for over 40 years.
 We cater for children from 3 to 11 years in our nursery and in our 2 mainstream units.

-We have a qualified Teacher for the Deaf and four Teaching Assistant’s for the deaf, each who have qualifications in BSL and Childcare [NNEB or NVQ]
+We have a designated Teacher for the Deaf and four Teaching Assistant’s for the deaf, each who have qualifications in BSL and Childcare [NNEB or NVQ]

 Modes of Communication